xplanes/ha-plant-diary/README.md

-# 🌿 Plant Diary for Home Assistant
+# 🌿 Plant Diary Integration for Home Assistant

-**Plant Diary** is a custom integration and Lovelace card for [Home Assistant](https://www.home-assistant.io/) that helps you manage and monitor your houseplants.
-Track when each plant was last watered or fertilized, define care intervals, and visualize everything with a custom card.
+**Plant Diary** is a custom integration for [Home Assistant](https://www.home-assistant.io/) that helps you manage and monitor your houseplants.
+Track when each plant was last watered or fertilized, define care intervals, and visualize everything with a custom card [Plant Diary Card](https://github.com/xplanes/ha-plant-diary-card).

 This work has been inspired by [Plant tracker for Home Assistant](https://github.com/mountwebs/ha-plant-tracker).

-## Features
+# Features

-- **Component**
 - Track multiple plants with individual settings
 - Custom watering intervals and postponements
 - Indoor/outdoor plant designation
 - Automatic daily updates for watering days
 - Logbook integration for activity tracking

-# 🌱 Plant Diary Component

-## Installation
+# Installation

-### Manual Installation
+## Manual Installation

 1. Clone or download this repository.
 2. Copy the `plant_diary` folder to your Home Assistant `config/custom_components/` directory: config/custom_components/plant_diary